 Brendan is our MTA Consultant assigned to represent MSP.
 He assists our local with contract language enforcement through both informal and formal processes and connects us to important MTA initiatives.

 Lori assists and informs individual bargaining unit members regarding a wide range of issues related to their rights, benefits and working conditions under the union contract.
 She works with UMass administrators to enforce contracts and resolve issues informally.
 She also sits at the bargaining table and serves as a resource in MSP contract negotiations and campaigns.
 Lori coordinates and facilitates workshops for members (tenure, promotion, personnel committee, PMYR, etc.) and is an invaluable resource for any tenure related questions.

-Emily works to recruit new members and union activists in order to build and strengthen the union.
-She works on organizing initiatives and coordinates member outreach during campaigns.
-Emily conducts new employee union orientations and assists new and current employees with membership questions and concerns.
-She also meets with and helps problem-solve workplace issues for MSP’s non-tenure track faculty members and provides staff support to MSP leaders responsible for union governance.
+Brian recruits new members and union activists in order to build and strengthen the union.
+He works on organizing initiatives and coordinates member outreach during campaigns.
+He conducts new employee union orientations and assists new and current employees with membership questions and concerns.
+Brian also meets with and helps problem-solve workplace issues for MSP’s non-tenure track faculty members and provides staff support to MSP leaders responsible for union governance.

 MSP Membership Coordinator

 Alisa maintains and updates the union’s membership records.
 She processes payroll deductions in coordination with HR and acts as the liaison between MSP and MTA with regard to collection of member dues/fees.
 Alisa assists members with questions and issues specific to invoices, payroll deduction and membership status.

 Minutes from meetings of the Executive Board are posted once the Board approves the minutes.

 1/29/2020: Bargaining updates, higher education conference debrief, department visits, lobby day, retiree program, Western Mass labor union legislative breakfast, Cherish Act trivia night, MSP 45th celebration